www.landmodo.com - Landmodo

 The note also outlines other fees that could increase your monthly payment, such as interest charges, points, and even late fees.

-The cure period is crucial because it allows you to be notified and make the required payments to avoid losing your land.
+The cure period is crucial because it lets you be notified and make the required payments to avoid losing your land.

-Cure Period example – Recently, on an owner-financed land contract, the buyer (Mr. Doe) would mail his monthly payments and pay with USPS Money Orders.
-His note payment got behind, and he received a notice of default with 35 days to cure.
-This notice came as a surprise to Mr. Doe because he mailed his payments every month, but as it turns out, a couple of the payments were never received, so Mr. Doe’s account appeared to be late.
-When he received his notice of default, he contacted the seller and explained that he mailed the payment every month, they were able to identify the issue, and Mr. Doe had the money orders reissued.
+Recently, on an owner-financed land contract, the buyer (Mr. Doe) would mail his monthly payments and pay with USPS Money Orders.
+His note payment was behind, and he received a notice of default with 35 days to cure.
+This notice surprised Mr. Doe because he mailed his payments every month, but as it turns out, a couple of the payments were never received, so Mr. Doe’s account appeared to be late.
+When he received his notice of default, he contacted the seller and explained that he mailed the payment every month.
+They identified the issue, and Mr. Doe had the money orders reissued.
 Without this cure period, Mr. Doe could have lost his land.

 This agreement outlines the terms and conditions of the sale.
 The main highlights of this contract are:

 Without this agreement, there could be some misunderstanding of the terms you and the seller have agreed.
-We certainly know that the key to any good relationship is excellent communication without ambiguity.
+We know that excellent communication without ambiguity is the key to any good relationship.

 Great question; that is really up to your seller; it’s really up to them since the seller still owns the land until you pay it off.
 Most will not have an issue if you want to build or access the land.

-Most land sellers will allow you to access the property and use it while making monthly payments.
+Most land sellers will allow you to access and use the property while making monthly payments.

 However, since the seller functions as the bank in this transaction, it is up to them.
 Therefore, each seller will have to assess the risk.